printmatt/Chatbot-with-Deep-Learning/README.md

 # Chatbot-with-Deep-Learning
-This is a Chatbot that is trained using the seq2seq model.
-It goes through deep learning in a recurrent neural network, specifically LSTM cells.
-It's amazingly powerful and can be further incorporated in other application with modifications.
+A script of seq2seq model to train a ChatBot.
+It goes through deep learning in a recurrent neural network, LSTM cells.

 Technologies Used:
   @ Python 3.5.5